parallax/developer-docs/docs/guides/next-gen-images/README.md

 If you want to support all next gen image formats, then it is reccomended you use [Modernizer](https://modernizr.com/download?jpeg2000-jpegxr-webp-webpalpha-setclasses).

-Both of these methods will do the same thing, add classes to the page which dictate feature support for each image format.
+Both of these methods will do the same thing, add classes to the page which determine feature support for each image format.

 You can then just write the following CSS.